AbodyAmer/portfolio/content/featured/Analytics/index.md

   - AWS Athena
 ---

-Built analytic system for Malaysiakini to monitor all the users page views.
-The sytsem is built with Kafka and AWS analytics stack like Kinesis, S3 and Athena.
-The system is handling 4k requests per seconds with less than 1 minute data processing and 99.99% high availability
+Built an analytic system for Malaysiakini to monitor all the users' page views.
+The system is built with Kafka and AWS analytics stacks like Kinesis, S3 and Athena.
+The system is handling 4k requests per second with less than 1-minute data processing and 99.99% high availability